 Services Capabilities & Cost Control

-TRG has the ability to perform much of a project’s work with their own in-house labor and equipment, led by Degreed Civil and Mechanical Engineers, Certified and Licensed Cost Engineers and Estimators, OSHA Certified & NYC Licensed Site Safety Managers, Architects, Project Managers and Superintendents.
+TRG has the ability to perform much of a project’s work with their own in-house labor and equipment, led by Degreed Civil and Mechanical Engineers, Certified and Licensed Cost Engineers and Estimators, OSHA Certified & NYC Licensed Site Safety Managers, Architects, Project Managers, and Superintendents.
 TRG not only has complete control of any project and owner’s critical schedules but also ensures the quality and integrity of a project through tight adherence to architect and engineer drawings and specification requirements.

 From field superintendents, project managers, engineers and executives to bookkeepers, estimators, and accountants, The Rinaldi Group applies tight controls when it comes to cost management.
 Cost control begins at the construction estimate, which follows CSI divisional cost-coding for all AIA trade classifications.
 TRG builds and purchases each construction item and activity directly from this well-detailed document.
 This baseline estimated are done using Timberline Precision Estimating computer software and are integrated with accounting through Timberline Construction Gold Accounting computer software.
-Every material purchase, equipment rental and subcontract buy is cost-coded and recorded immediately, creating a single cost-coded system and control tool for every job.
+Every material purchase, equipment rental, and subcontract buy is cost-coded and recorded immediately, creating a single cost-coded system and control tool for every job.

-As each project develops, the actual cost are continually maintained and tracked by the project manager.
+As each project develops, the actual cost is continually maintained and tracked by the project manager.
 The project manager then interfaces regularly with the accounting department so that costs are monitored and audited, ensuring they align with the original baseline estimate, and ultimately the project budget.

 With a successful cost control system as such.
 TRG keeps a watchful eye on the future as well – developing an effective cost-trend analysis method.
 As projects move forward, industry trends and market changes are immediately realized, analyzed, documented and managed.
-TRG considers not just the current project, but hence remains steadfast and consistent as a responsive and highly responsible bidder, general contractor and construction management group.
+TRG considers not just the current project but hence remains steadfast and consistent as a responsive and highly responsible bidder, general contractor and construction management group.